 A CPU temperature monitor is a piece of software that reads information from one or more sensors inside your computer that track how much heat your central processing unit (CPU) is producing.
 This utility is helpful for computer builders to confirm that they've gone through the process correctly.
 If a CPU cooler isn't installed correctly, the computer won't run well and may shut itself down to avoid heat damage.
 Let's show you the best monitoring apps.

-- Why does monitoring software use the Celsius (aka centigrade) temperature scale by default, instead of Fahrenheit?Intel and AMD sell CPUs internationally, where the Celsius scale is more commonly used than Fahrenheit.
+Intel and AMD sell CPUs internationally, where the Celsius scale is more commonly used than Fahrenheit.
 Therefore they use Celsius to describe the safe operating temperatures of their chips.
 As a result, temperature monitor software defaults to Celsius, but there's usually a setting to change that.

 Every time you open HWMonitor, it will automatically check for an available update and offer to download it for you.
 This software gets updated throughout the year as new CPUs come out -- often before these CPUs arrive in stores.
 So unless your computer has gone without an Internet connection for many months, it should automatically recognize your new CPU the next time you open the program.